Martinshs/multiclass_UAT/README.md

   * obs_1d : 1d function considered as the obstacle for the 1d case.
   * gen_data :  Generate uniformly distributed data
   * check_folder : Creates the folder used to save the images.
-  * figure_names : Save the figures names (used to create gifs)
+  * figure_names : Save the figures' names (used to create gifs)
   * make_gif : Function that creates a gif.

-- `auto_training.py`: This file contain the function `auto_train` which is used to create the paramters of the NN.
-This function need the data and labels of the problem.
+- `auto_training.py`: This file contains the function `auto_train`, which is used to create the parameters of the NN.
+This function needs the data and labels of the problem.
-- `feed_forward.py`:  This file contain the function `feedfoward_NN`.
+- `feed_forward.py`:  This file contains the function `feedfoward_NN`.
 Given the input data and the parameter `feedfoward_NN` give the output of the MLP.
 - `auto_binary_classification.ipynb`: Jupyter Notebooks with examples demonstrating the code.

 ## References